 Dakota Cherry

-Arrell Scholar, Family Relations and Applied Human Nutrition
+Arrell Scholar Alumna, Family Relations and Applied Nutrition

 Research Interests and Future Goals

-Dakota received an Honours Bachelor of Social Sciences in Political Science at the University of Ottawa, where she lived and worked at the heart of Canadian politics.
+Dakota received an Honours Bachelor of Social Sciences in Political Science at the University of Ottawa on the traditional territory of the Algonquin people, where she lived and worked at the heart of Canadian politics.
 She studied a wide range of topics across the Social Sciences discipline, including the political economy of food and farming, Indigenous understandings of holistic health, and the ways in which laws and legislation impact environmental and human health.
-This summer she had the opportunity to complete an internship with the Canadian Childcare Resource and Research Unit.
+She also had the opportunity to complete an internship with the Canadian Childcare Resource and Research Unit.

 Why become an Arrell Scholar?